cdktf/cdktf-provider-pagerduty/docs/incidentWorkflowTrigger.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/pagerduty/pagerduty/3.11.4/docs/resources/incident_workflow_trigger#id IncidentWorkflowTrigger#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/pagerduty/pagerduty/3.12.0/docs/resources/incident_workflow_trigger#id IncidentWorkflowTrigger#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `permissions`<sup>Optional</sup> <a name="permissions" id="@cdktf/provider-pagerduty.incidentWorkflowTrigger.IncidentWorkflowTrigger.Initializer.parameter.permissions"></a>

+- *Type:* <a href="#@cdktf/provider-pagerduty.incidentWorkflowTrigger.IncidentWorkflowTriggerPermissions">IncidentWorkflowTriggerPermissions</a>

+permissions block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/pagerduty/pagerduty/3.12.0/docs/resources/incident_workflow_trigger#permissions IncidentWorkflowTrigger#permissions}

 ---